Juan Pablo Orlandi

 Juan Pablo Orlandi (born 20 June 1983) is an Argentine former rugby union footballer who played at prop.

+Career

 He previously played for Racing Métro in France and Rovigo in Italy.
 Orlandi has also represented the Argentina national rugby union team.
 In February 2013, he signed for Bath Rugby for the 2013-14 season.
 However, on 5 January 2015, Orlandi signed with Newcastle Falcons with immediate effect from the 2014-15 season.

 On 6 Jan 2016 he was signed as a Medical Joker replacement to Pau in France.